Matitzo/Matitzo/README.md

 Hi!
 I'm Mateusz. <br />
 I'm a self-taught frontend developer, with a specialization in React.js.
 I am currently in the final year of my master's degree in Geodesy and Cartography at the University of Warmia and Mazury.
 My adventure with programming started in college where I was taught the basics of Python programming.
 I really liked to code, that's why I started to develop myself into a data scientist (I learnt Numpy, Pandas, SQL, Machine Learning and Deep Learning) and then as a Frontend Developer (I learned HTML5, CSS3, JavaScript and React.js).
-I've come a long way in a short time but I'm still very motivated to learn new things.